ahuacate/pve-host/README.md

 ### 1.1.4.
 PVE OS Install - Secondary Host

 PVE secondary hosts are machines in a PVE cluster.
-If you have a Synology NAS with a Intel CPU you can save on hardware costs by creating a Synology Virtual Machine Proxmox VM build with these instructions [HERE](https://github.com/ahuacate/synobuild/blob/master/README.md#install--configure-synology-virtual-machine-manager) (but not ideal in my opinion).
+If you have a Synology NAS with a Intel CPU you can save on hardware costs by creating a Synology Virtual Machine Proxmox VM build with these instructions [here](https://raw.githubusercontent.com/ahuacate/nas-oem-setup).

 PVE OS is installed in a ZFS Raid0 configuration (Raid0 with 1x SSD is okay).